Galher/Baby-Feeding-Correlation-Analyzer/README.md

 ⚙️ **Technical Details:**

-The script will take the exported Excel file and process it.
+- The script will take the exported Excel file and process it.

-Calculations and correlations will be presented in simple summary form.
+- Calculations and correlations will be presented in simple summary form.

-The tool will be designed to remain flexible — implementation choices (e.g., libraries or interfaces) will be finalized during development.
+- The tool will be designed to remain flexible — implementation choices (e.g., libraries or interfaces) will be finalized during development.

+- A requirements.txt file listing required libraries will be provided for easier setup.
 <br>
 <br>